Meet The Team

 Mary Pearson

-Treasurer (Corunna, ON, Canada)
+Director (Corunna, ON, Canada)

 Leah Christensen

-Director, (New Westminster, BC, Canada)
+President (New Westminster, BC, Canada)

-Leah was introduced to the idea of international development by Terry Fielder, the founder of World Accord when she was 10 years old.
+Leah Christensen was introduced to the idea of international development by Terry Fielder, the founder of World Accord when she was 10 years old.
 Since then, she has been a supporter of the organization and its ideals of social & economic justice.
 After years of studying and living abroad, she has committed herself to public education as a force for social change. [read more] As a teacher and administrator, Leah’s professional focus has been the creation of authentic, just, and compassionate school communities at both the elementary and secondary levels.
 Currently a principal and teacher educator in the Surrey, BC school district, she holds a Master’s degree in Canadian cultural policy and outdoor education.
 A passionate camper, walker, and baker, Leah also values yoga and music to keep her body and spirit going.[/read]

 Scott Murphy